google/WebFundamentals/src/content/en/showcase/2017/bear71.md

 currently being drafted.
 But that didn't stop the community from patching together a suitable stopgap: the WebVR polyfill.
 It provided useable head tracking and stereo rendering via the gyroscope and WebGL.
-This polyfill, along with Google's cardboard, allowed us to start building and testing content.
-When Google Pixel and Daydream became available, along with the first real builds of WebVR, our content was ready to take advantage of it.
+This polyfill, along with Google Cardboard, allowed us to start building and testing content.
+When Google Pixel and Daydream View became available, along with the first real builds of WebVR in Chrome, our content was ready to take advantage of it.
 For the purposes of quick development, we still include and use the polyfill where WebVR is not yet available.
-For instance, we do much of our developing and debugging on chrome 55's mobile emulator.
-Also, it was common to develop and debug on whatever was readily available, including but not limited to HTC One M9, iPhone 5S, Samsung Galaxy and of course Google Pixel.
+For instance, we do much of our developing and debugging on Chrome 55's mobile emulator.
+Also, it was common to develop and debug on whatever was readily available, including but not limited to HTC One M9, iPhone 5S, Samsung Galaxy and of course Pixel by Google.
 The versatility of the polyfill cannot be understated.

 Despite the polyfill's utility, some essential WebVR features simply cannot be emulated.
 It's worth noting that one of the biggest hurdle that VR faces is motion sickness.
 Motion sickness is tied to, among many things, framerates and fast and accurate head tracking.
-WebVR has a few essential features like reprojection (link to explanation) and high-speed orientation sensors.
+WebVR has a few essential features like reprojection and high-speed orientation sensors.
 That said, maintaining high framerates is still the responsibility of the content creators.
 Since WebVR requires rendering the scene twice (once for each eye) per frame, optimization is doubly important.
-Properly optimizing your webGL content is outside the scope of this article, but here are a few key points:
+Properly optimizing your WebGL content is outside the scope of this article, but here are a few key points:

 - Reduce your draw calls.
 A great way of doing this is merging many elements that share a material into just a few.
 - Keep your shaders simple.
 Standard materials and shaders do a great job of